jianhong/CPD/README.md

 By default, the gRNA search is setting as upstream = 2000, downstream = 2000, scoring.method = "CFDscore", annotatePaired = FALSE, max.mismatch=1.

- scoring.method = "CFDscore" means not only the mismatch position but also the mismatch type is considered for scoring. annotatePaired = FALSE means do NOT search potential paired gRNAs. max.mismatch =1 means max mismatch of off target position is 1.
+ scoring.method = "CFDscore" means not only the mismatch position but also the mismatch type is considered for scoring (see [https://www.nature.com/articles/nbt.3437](Optimized sgRNA design to maximize activity and minimize off-target effects of CRISPR-Cas9)). annotatePaired = FALSE means do NOT search potential paired gRNAs. max.mismatch =1 means max mismatch of off target position is 1.